twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

   - Support for monitoring the health of each service independently, as health checks are defined at the target group level and many Amazon CloudWatch metrics are reported at the target group level.
 Attaching a target group to an Auto Scaling group enables you to scale each service dynamically based on demand.

 ### Classic LB
+The Classic Load Balancer is a connection-based balancer where requests are forwarded by the load balancer without “looking into” any of these requests.
+They just get forwarded to the backend section.

 Use Case(s):

 Benefits: